patternfly/patternfly-elements/docs/content/develop/properties.md

 }
 ```

-It's important to note that there is _already_ a property on HTMLElements called `ariaHidden`, which is automatically mapped to the attribute `aria-hidden`.
+It's important to note that there is _already_ a property on HTMLElements called `ariaHidden`, which is automatically mapped to the attribute `aria-hidden` (in fact, this is the model that PatternFly Elements property/attribute pair bindings are based on).
 Allowing use of "reserved" property names allows easy wiring of observer functions to native attributes, like `style` and `aria-*`.

 When overriding reserved property names:

- - property / attribute two-way binding will _not_ be initialized, with the assumption that a property / attribute pair for your property already exists in HTMLElement, as with `aria*`, `style`, and others.
+ - property/attribute two-way binding will _not_ be initialized, with the assumption that a property/attribute pair for your property already exists in HTMLElement, as is the case with `aria*`, `style`, and many others.
+   - as a result, `type` will be ignored because the value of the property and attribute are out of PFE's hands.
  - all other property definition features work as expected:
    - `default` values will be honored
    - `observer` functions will be wired up